CN bids $33.7B for Kansas City Southern, tops $25B proposal - WTMJ

 Any deal would capitalize on growing trade across North America by creating the first railroad that would link the United States, Mexico and Canada.
 Last year the three countries entered into a revamped regional trade pact, negotiated by President Donald Trump, that is expected to encourage trade and investment across North America.

 A surge in manufacturing is already benefitting the companies.
-According to a research report Monday from Stifel, the six major railroad all reported double-digit increases in volume over the past week compared with a year earlier with strength in nearly every segment.
+According to a research report Monday from Stifel, the six major railroad all reported double-digit increases in volume over the past week compared with a year earlier when the coronavirus pandemic cut shipping volume sharply.

 “These strong volumes, when coupled with other data points such as the ISM, should bode well for the economy,” analyst Benjamin Nolan wrote.

-Shares of Kansas City Southern jumped more than 14% in Tuesday morning trading.
-CN’s stock fell 7%.
+Shares of Kansas City Southern jumped nearly 16% by midday Tuesday.
+CN’s stock fell 6%.
+Canadian Pacific’s shares slipped 2%

 CN said its offer is worth $325 per Kansas City Southern share.
 Kansas City Southern shareholders would receive $200 in cash and 1.059 shares of CN common stock for each share.
 The transaction would include about $3.8 billion in Kansas City Southern debt.